 Please follow the following guidelines for your submittal:

 • Length: 4 pages maximum

 • File Type: .pdf.
 Save as yourschoolname_RotaryGrant.

 • Clarity: There should be enough detail in the proposal so that individuals not familiar with terminology or products specific to your field can understand what the proposal is suggesting and its value.
-Please find a sample grant on the ROTARY/One website to understand the level of required detail.
+Please review the sample grant above to understand the level of required detail.